awsdocs/aws-codebuild-user-guide/doc_source/monitoring-builds.md

  Metrics displayed in the CodeBuild console are always from the past three days\.
 You can use the CloudWatch console to view CodeBuild metrics over different durations\.

- For information about creating CloudWatch metrics for CodeBuild, see [Monitoring Builds with CloudWatch Metrics](monitoring-metrics.md)\.
+ For more information, see [Monitoring builds with CloudWatch metrics](monitoring-metrics.md)\.

 ## CodeBuild CloudWatch Metrics<a name="cloudwatch_metrics-codebuild"></a>